 - 8. If regulator was disconnected from air supply for cleaning, reconnect and open purge valve to remove any moisture from regulator spray bar.
 Close purge valve. - 9.
-Perform REGULATOR CHECK as detailed on the next page.
+Perform REGULATOR CHECK as described below.

 REGULATOR CHECK

 THIS REGULATOR CHECK IS NOT INTENDED TO BE A COMPLETE FUNCTIONAL CHECK OF THE RESPIRATOR.
 BEFORE NEXT USE, PERFORM A REGULAR OPERATIONAL INSPECTION AS DESCRIBED IN THESE INSTRUCTIONS.